-After 2 years, the new submission system has been used by 194 distinct users.
+Over 2 years later, the submission system has been used by 225 distinct users.
 When the IESG statement regarding errata processing for the IETF stream was completed 30 July 2008, a new status called "Hold for Document Update" was added.
 With this status and improved search functionality available, the verification system is starting to be used more.
-17 distinct verifiers have used the new system.
+19 distinct verifiers have used the new system.

 The following graphs show the number of errata submitted since the new system was introduced.
-On average (over the past 2 years), 35 errata were submitted per month.
+On average, 34 errata were submitted per month.
 The majority of recently submitted errata are Reported.